foundry-vtt-community/macros/README.md

 }
 ```

-## Other macro repositories from the community
+## Other macro repositories with some good macros from the community

 - [Kekilla0 Personal-Macros](https://github.com/Kekilla0/Personal-Macros)
 - [Otigon Foundry-Macros](https://github.com/otigon/Foundry-Macros)